-When stool is impacted, tap water enemas are commonly used.
-Usually people are positioned on their left side, with knees flexed.
-About 5 to 10 ounces of water, at body temperature, are gently instilled into the rectum and sigmoid colon.
-When the water is emptied, the impacted stool is passed with it.
+When stool is hard, tap water enemas are used.
+The patient is asked to lay on their left side, with knees flexed.
+About 5 to 10 ounces of water, at body temperature, is gently introduced into the rectum and sigmoid colon.
+The hard stool gets softened and comes out with the water.
 Non-prescription prepackaged enemas can be used in place of tap water.
-If enemas fail to work, a health care practitioner may need to remove the stool manually using a gloved finger.
+If enemas fail to work, a health care worker may need to remove the stool manually using a gloved finger.
 The person is then sometimes asked to drink a solution containing dissolved salts and polyethylene glycol, which cleanses the digestive tract.

-After the impaction has been removed, the person may be told to add fiber to the diet or to use laxatives to prevent constipation.
-Laxatives may be used every two to three days if a bowel movement does not occur naturally.
+After the hard stool has been removed, the patient is told to add fiber to the diet or to use laxatives to prevent constipation.
+Laxatives may be used every two to three days or even regularly.

-If the stool is not impacted, several options are available for treating constipation.
-Increasing the intake of fluids and fiber is often the first step.
+If the stool is not impacted, there are several ways of treating constipation.
+Increasing the intake of water and fiber is often the first step.
 Vegetables, fruit (especially prunes), whole-grain breads, and high-fiber cereals are excellent sources of fiber.
 Bran is an alternative source, although it may cause excessive gas and bloating.
-To work well, fiber should be consumed with plenty of fluids.
+To prevent gas, fiber should be eaten with plenty of fluids.

 Laxatives and stool softeners are sometimes needed if changes in diet are insufficient.
 Most laxatives are safe for long-term uses, if used appropriately.

 Bulking agents, such as psyllium and methylcellulose, are laxatives that help hold water in the stool and add bulk to it.
-The increased bulk stimulates the natural contractions of the large intestine.
+The increased bulk causes movements of the large intestines, making the stool easy to pass.
 Bulkier stools are softer and easier to pass.
 Bulking agents act slowly and gently.
 These agents generally are taken in small amounts at first.
-The dose is increased gradually until regularity is achieved.
+The dose is increased gradually until the patient’s bowel movements become regular.

 Osmotic agents are laxatives that keep large amounts of water in the large intestine, making the stool soft and loose.
 These laxatives consist of salts or sugars that are poorly absorbed.
 Some contain magnesium and phosphate, which can be partially absorbed resulting in harm to people with kidney failure.